fr4ncisx/fr4ncisx/README.md

 ⚡ **Fun fact:**
 I cannot stand misaligned code.
 It just *bothers* me!
 Whether it’s inconsistent indentation or poor formatting, I have to fix it before moving on.
 I also hate the warnings and try to solve them pretty fast.
+Im a big fan of Excalidraw to make diagrams or whatever related with development

 🌱 **Always learning:**
 I'm focused on leveling up my backend abilities, including exploring new frameworks, databases, and tools that help create more efficient and maintainable systems.